 The Certificate III in Commercial Cookery is the recognised qualification to become a qualified Commercial Cook.
+The ideal candidate for this course will have a passion for cooking, tasting and creativity, and a desire to turn this into a career.

-You'll learn all aspects of the cooking trade, including:
+Students will learn all aspects of the cooking trade, including:

 - How a commercial kitchen works

-- Cooking methods for different cuisines
+- Cooking methods for different cuisines and dietary requirements

 - Kitchen safety